-Installing OJS and training journal editors on using it.
+- Installing OJS and training journal editors to use it.

 June 2013 - ongoing.

-- Open access publishing platform has been set up: Ethiopian Journals Online (EJOL) has been launched to publish open access journals using OJS.
-Four journals have already started using EJOL.
+- An open access publishing platform has been set up: Ethiopian Journals Online (EJOL) publishes open access journals using OJS.
+EJOL currently (in 2020) hosts 27 open access journals.

-- Awareness of open access and skills in open access publishing have been improved: Over 150 journal editors and publishers, researchers and students, research administrators and policy makers attended the project events on open access publishing.
+- Awareness about open access and skills in open access publishing have been improved: Over 150 journal editors and publishers, researchers and students, research administrators and policy makers attended workshops and other events on open access publishing.

-- Support for journal editors and publishers was established: EJOL helps in setting up the journal, provides training for editorial staff, guarantees backups and technical support along the way, supports in copyright managements and digitisation, creates opportunities for networking.
+- Support for journal editors and publishers was established: EJOL helps publishers set up journals; provides training for editorial staff; guarantees journals are backed up, provides technical support and maintenance, and provides guidance on copyright management.

 - A model open access policy was developed: A model policy is being used for development of institutional policies by universities.

 - Three universities adopted open access policies: Jimma University, Arba Minch University and Hawassa University have adopted open access policies.

 - The Ministry of Science and Higher Education of Ethiopia (MOSHE) adopted a national open access policy (2019): The policy mandates open access to all published articles, theses, dissertations and data resulting from publicly-funded research conducted by staff and students at universities that are run by the Ministry - that is over 47 universities located across Ethiopia.
 Read the blog by Dr Solomon Mekonnen Tekle, librarian at Addis Ababa University Library, and EIFL Open Access Coordinator in Ethiopia, celebrating the adoption of the policy, and including further details.